-This Clean Eating Sloppy Joe Skillet Casserole recipe gives you sloppy joes without all those carbs!
+This Sloppy Joe Casserole recipe made in a skillet, gives you sloppy joes without all those carbs!

 I love versatile recipes.
 The sort of recipes where you can make a big pot, and then serve it up the way people individually like it so that everyone is happy.
 I love those “win-win” scenarios.
 This was definitely one of those dinners!

-The concept of a clean eating sloppy joe skillet casserole sounded so delicious to me the other night, but every recipe I looked up had lots of not-so-clean ingredients and added some sort of crust that didn’t fit my current low carb eating plan.
+The concept of a sloppy joe casserole made in a skillet sounded so delicious to me the other night, but every recipe I looked up had lots of not-so-clean ingredients and added some sort of crust that didn’t fit my current low carb eating plan.
 So I used my own sloppy joe recipe as inspiration and came up with this crowd pleaser.

 Low carb eaters can enjoy it as is, and those wanting more whole grain goodness can simply enjoy this with a clean, whole grain bun!
 See, everybody gets what they want.
 Win-win!

-For this Clean Eating Sloppy Joe Skillet Casserole, you will need a large, cast iron (or other oven-friendly) pan for this recipe.
+For this dish, you will need a large, cast iron (or other oven-friendly) pan for this recipe.
 This is a “one pot meal”.
+You can use a casserole dish if you prefer.

 Love sloppy joe's?
 This low carb sloppy joe skillet lets you enjoy a good sloppy joe without all those carbs!